ll3097/e6691_2021spring_Segmentation/ObjectDetection_topic1/README.md

 ## Image Gradient Vectors
 ## Histogram of Gradients
+We show the step-by-step procedure of how HOG works for feature extraction by using the example image (Manu Ginobilli)

 ## Image Segmentation
 We provide examples for visualizing the image segmentation process with the Felzenszwalb’s Algorithm.